Lychees and Ackee Fruits: Toxins and Their Effects

 Interesting and Potentially Toxic Fruits

 Lychees are tropical fruits with a pleasant fragrance and a sweet flavour.
 Ackees are the national fruit of Jamaica and have a slightly savoury taste.
 Both fruits are very popular in some parts of the world.
 In addition, both can be dangerous when they are unripe.

-The lychee and ackee plants belong to the soapberry family and contain similar toxins.
-In specific circumstances, unripe lychees can cause hypoglycemia and a dangerous brain dysfunction that may be deadly.
+The lychee and ackee plants belong to the soapberry family, or the Sapindaceae, and contain similar toxins.
+In specific circumstances, unripe lychees can cause hypoglycemia (low blood sugar) and a dangerous brain dysfunction that may be deadly.
 Ackee fruits that are not ripe can cause severe vomiting and other unpleasant symptoms.
 The illness is sometimes fatal, especially if it's not treated.